WitchCraftWorks/arduino-MCP2515-nb/API.md

 ## Listen-Only mode

 Put the CAN controller in Listen-Only mode, this mode provides a means to receive all messages (including messages with errors).
-Listen-Only mode is a silent mode, meaning no messages will be transmitted while in this mode (including error flags or acknowledge signals).
+Listen-Only mode is a silent mode, meaning no messages will be transmitted while in this mode (including error flags and acknowledge signals).

 ```arduino
 int setListenMode(bool allowInvalidPackets = false);